Ray-Singer Torsion and the Rumin Laplacian on Lens Spaces: Introduction

-Our main result is \begin{theorem} Let $K$ be the lens space with the contact form and the almost complex structure which are induced by the action $\Gamma$ on the standard CR sphere $S^{2n+1}$.
+Our main result is \begin{Theorem} Let $K$ be the lens space with the contact form and the almost complex structure which are induced by the action $\Gamma$ on the standard CR sphere $S^{2n+1}$. \begin{enumerate}\itemsep=0pt \item[$(1)$] The contact analytic torsion function of $(K, \underline{\bC})$ is given by